tav/assetgen/README.rst

    profile.dev:
      css.compressed: false
      js.compressed: false

-The default support includes:

-* Compiling CoffeeScript source files into JavaScript.

-* Minifying JavaScript through UglifyJS -- including the new constant folding support.

-* Compiling and minifying SASS stylesheets into CSS.

-* Generating variants of the same stylesheet for both internationalisation (flipping left to right) and for automatically embedding images as ``data:`` URIs to minimise latency.

-* Concatenating multiple source files into one file to minimise the number of HTTP requests.

-* Creating distinct files with the hash of the content embedded in the filename so as to work effectively with web caches.

-* Creating a JSON manifest file for use in your web app's static handlers.

 You can even control which config options gets used by specifying the ``--profile`` parameter.
 This will override default values with the values